adam22gary/adam22gary.github.io/README.md

 #IMPORTANT:

+1. Read the read me file on github to see the images of wireframes and screenshots
-1. Allow the website your location for the weather to active
+2. Allow the website your location for the weather to active
-2. Javascript need to be enabled ddddd
+3. Javascript need to be enabled ddddd

 #Purpose: